Understanding Teradata Locking: Types and Granularity

 SELECT * FROM Customer;

-The above query typically causes a read lock.
+This query typically results in a read lock.

 LOCKING Customer FOR ACCESS